dariusk/corpora/README.md

  * [corpora-project](https://www.npmjs.com/package/corpora-project), a Node.js NPM package for accessing corpora data offline.
  * [pycorpora](https://github.com/aparrish/pycorpora), a simple Python interface for corpora
- * [Botwiki Corpora API](https://botwiki.org/projects/corpora/), an API access to the Corpora data
  * [corpora-api](https://github.com/coleww/corpora-api), a Node.js server that offers up the corpora as a JSON API

 ## I have some data, how do I submit?